-- Buying endowment plan can be an extremely beneficial tool in respect of providing financial security.
+- Buying an endowment plan can be an extremely beneficial tool in respect to providing financial security.

 - Financial security to the family as well as for ensuring long-term financial interests in form of maturity benefits.

-- With an inherently low-risk nature and multiple benefits, this kind of plan can be an immensely important asset which makes it absolutely necessary for the consumer.
+- With an inherently low-risk nature and multiple benefits, this kind of plan can be an immensely important asset that makes it necessary for the consumer.